 - Contagion: Journal of Violence, Mimesis, and Culture print edition is mailed to you as a part of your membership once a year in late spring.

 - Journal of Violence and Religion is available at a generous member discount.

-- Access to the members only COV&R Bulletin with the latest news about members, meeting announcements, book reviews and recent bibliographic entries in mimetic theory.
+- Announcements of the quarterly COV&R Bulletin with the latest news about members, meeting announcements, book reviews and recent bibliographic entries in mimetic theory.

 - Access to the online Membership Directory.